sbanket/laravel-samples/readme.md

 # Laravel code samples
-These repository contains some code samples to build simple application using Laravel framework
+This repository contains some code samples to build application using Laravel framework

 ## Samples include: